ThreadedSkurt/ThreadedSkurt/README.md

-- Hello 👋, I’m @ThreadedSkurt Also known just as Skurt
+- Hello 👋, I’m @ThreadedSkurt Also known just as Skurt,
 - I’m interested 👀 in Web Development, General Coding,
 - 🌱 I’m currently learning Web3, Github, And anything That genuinely makes me intrigued
-- 💞️ I’m looking to collaborate on Nothing ATM
+- 💞️ I’m looking to collaborate on ...
+Nothing ATM
 - 📫 How to reach me ...
 (I am not looking to be Reached at this moment

 <!---